aconlon-eccc/era5-based-hail/README.md

 # era5-based-hail
 Hail prediction using machine learning trained on ERA5 data.

 In this README, the `Main workflow` section has been aranged in the indended workflow to get from hail observation data to creating a large set of meteorological data for machine-learning (ML) applications; for training and testing ML models on meteorological data to predict extreme hail events.
-The second section `Other functions` describes other potentially useful functions that I created while deciding the best course of action for processing data but are no longer part of the main workflow.
+The second section `Other functions` describes other potentially useful functions that I created while deciding the best course of action for processing data but are no longer part of my main workflow.

 ---
 ## Table of contents